Lanzarot98/phoneDatabase/README.md

-# phoneDatabase
+# Phone dataBase with python
-database of phone numbers with the names of people, where we can edit, organize, delete, show, add and exit
+welcome to my phone number database project, made with the Python language